Call us: 07797764582

 To put my clients as ease, I offer a free consultation.
 This allows you to meet me, discuss any questions you might have, and decide whether counselling is right for you.

-I will ask about what brings you for counselling, and what you would like to get from counselling, and should you choose to continue with me, then we can come up with a treatment plan that fits in with your schedule and with what you would like to achieve.
+I will ask about what brings you for counselling, and what you would like to get from counselling, and should you choose to continue with me, then we can come up with a plan that fits in with your schedule and with what you would like to achieve.
 I work with clients both short term, and longer term depending on what is needed.
-Sometimes clients come for counselling with one specific issue, but along the way we discover there is more to it and more work is required, and so being flexible about number of sessions accommodates this.
+Sometimes clients come for counselling with one specific issue, but along the way we discover there is more to it and more work is required, and so being flexible about the number of sessions accommodates this.

 Each session will be approximately 50 minutes long and will be in my counselling room at Lido medical centre, where there is free parking.
 Sessions cost £40, which is payable on the day of your session by cash or card.